sparkbox/mediaQueryBookmarklet/README.md

 #mediaQuery Bookmarklet

 The mediaQuery bookmarklet gives a visual representation of the current viewport dimensions and most recently fired media query.
+Check out <a href="http://seesparkbox.com/foundry/media_query_bookmarklet">our blog</a> for more info.

 #How to Use